-This paper has quantitatively described a phenomenon of delayed religious assimilation across generations among Muslims in France.
-Using the Inductive Subgroup Comparison Approach, a new empirical strategy for the study of cultural difference between heterogeneous social groups relying on fuzzy clustering and Monte Carlo simulation, we find that secondgeneration Muslims are more religious than socially comparable natives in terms of subjective religiosity and propensity to follow religiously imposed dietary constraints, but not in terms of religious attendance or the propensity to wear religious signs.
-We also document even higher level of cultural difference from socially proximate natives among two subgroups within the Muslim population, namely those who experience high degree of social disadvantage and those who are members of the urban middle class.
-Statistical modelling within clusters show that income, the perception and self-report of discrimination, parental religious socialization, transnational ties and living in neighborhoods with a high presence of North and Sub-Saharan African migrants are associated with higher religiosity, albeit with a differential effect across Muslim subgroups.
-In particular, decomposition via predicted values shows that a large portion of the observed differential among the second generation is associated with patterns of inequality and social closure which are endogenous to the French context of reception.
+This article has quantitatively described a phenomenon of delayed religious assimilation across generations of Muslims in France.
+Using the ISCA, a new empirical strategy for the study of cultural difference between heterogeneous social groups relying on fuzzy clustering and Monte Carlo simulation, I find that second-generation Muslims are more religious than socially comparable natives in terms of subjective religiosity and propensity to follow religiously imposed dietary constraints but not in terms of religious attendance or the propensity to wear religious signs.
+I also document an even higher level of cultural difference from socially proximate natives among two subgroups within the Muslim population, namely, those who experience a high degree of social disadvantage and those who are members of the urban middle class.
+Statistical modeling within clusters shows that income, the perception and self-report of discrimination, parental religious socialization, transnational ties, and living in neighborhoods with a high presence of North and sub-Saharan African migrants are associated with higher religiosity, albeit with a differential effect across Muslim subgroups.
+In particular, decomposition via predicted values shows that a large portion of the observed differential among the second generation is associated with patterns of inequality and social closure that are endogenous to the French context of reception.

-In closing, a few remarks about the limitations and potential prospects opened by our study are in order.
-Despite its large sample and unusually high number of covariates, our study remains strictly descriptive and based on cross-sectional data.
+In closing, a few remarks about the limitations and potential prospects opened by this study are in order.
+Despite its large sample and unusually high number of covariates, the study remains strictly descriptive and based on cross-sectional data.
 This undoubtedly constitutes a strong limitation, as assimilation is an inherently dynamic and temporal process.
-Many mechanisms hypothesized to be at work here, such as reactive religiosity, religious replenishment and transnational ties, are hard to measure without confounders in observational data.
-It is possible that some of the relationships we document are in part confounded with self-selection and reverse causality, so that more religious Muslims maintain more transnational ties and are more prone to live in ethnically and religious segregated neighborhoods, for instance.
-These limitations notwithstanding, the holistic approach we took to studying the religiosity differential brought several separate strands of the existing literature in one coherent analytical framework, and the empirical links we established between cultural difference and patterns of cultural transmission, inequality and closure remain substantively important in spite of remaining ambiguities on causality.
+Many mechanisms hypothesized to be at work here, such as reactive religiosity, religious replenishment, and transnational ties, are hard to measure without confounders in observational data.
+It is possible that some of the relationships I document are in part confounded with self-selection and reverse causality, so that more religious Muslims maintain more transnational ties and are more prone to live in ethnically and religious segregated neighborhoods, for instance.
+These limitations notwithstanding, the holistic approach I took to studying the religiosity differential brought several separate strands of the existing literature into one coherent analytical framework, and the empirical links I established between cultural difference and patterns of cultural transmission, inequality, and closure are substantively important in spite of remaining ambiguities on causality.
 It is up to future work to document and describe these relationships with methods better suited for causal inference.
-Experimental and longitudinal data are needed to further study the processes at work among Muslims in France (see Adida, Valfort and Laitin 2016 for a recent experimental example on discrimination).
+Experimental and longitudinal data are needed to further study the processes at work among Muslims in France (see Adida et al. [2016] for a recent experimental example on discrimination).

 Finally, let us restate an important point: heterogeneity matters in the empirical reality of social categories.
 Scholars of migration and intergroup relations can and should be wary of taking evident social categories of the migration process, such as immigrants or Muslims, as natural categories of analysis.
 The "Muslim" label covers a diverse reality made up of distinct pathways of religious assimilation.
-Our empirical approach consisting in decomposing nominal Muslims and natives in empirical subgroups, as well as our documenting of heterogeneous statistical effects among them, suggests that a data-driven deconstruction of bounded groups to avoid their reification is not a fashionable intellectual posture but an analytical desideratun.
+This study's empirical approach consisting in decomposing nominal Muslims and natives into empirical subgroups, as well as the documenting of heterogeneous statistical effects among them, suggests that a data-driven deconstruction of bounded groups to avoid their reification is not a fashionable intellectual posture but an analytical desideratum.